tejcancode27/DL-Assignment-2/README.md

 - **evaluate_model()**: Evaluates the model performance on the validation set.
 - **generate_song_lyrics()**: Generates song lyrics based on a given prompt using the fine-tuned GPT-2 model.

-## Contributing
-Feel free to fork this repository, submit issues, and create pull requests.